Learn how to make Michelada with a few easy to find ingredients. Authentic Mexican Micheladas recipe!

 One story claims that he was a military general during the Mexican Revolution of 1910.
 Don Augusto Michel had a habit of frequenting a certain cantina in San Luis Potosi where he ordered his chela (cold beer) with lime juice, salt and a bit of hot sauce.

 Another even more popular story says that a civil engineer named Michel Esper Jorge invented the drink.
-He was hangover for an early tennis match at the Club Deportivo Potosino and walked up to the bar and asked the bar tender for a beer, ice, lime juice, a few salsas and salt.
+Before an early tennis match at the Club Deportivo Potosino he was feeling less than well (a night of drinking was involved).
+He walked up to the bar and asked the bar tender for a beer, ice, lime juice, a few salsas and salt.

 Chili Lime Salt.
-The most popular brand in Mexico is Tajin.
+The most popular brand in Mexico is the Tajin seasoning.
 You can use an equivalent salt mix as long as it is a bit spicy and a bit tart.
 It is used both to rim the glass and to flavor the drink.

 Lime juice.
 Freshly squeezed, from chilled fruit.